 Psychoanalytic theory has fruitfully impacted marketing by bringing attention to subconscious motivations and merchandise symbolism.
 In 1956, psychologist Ernest Dichter, called by AdAge “the father of motivational research,” developed the highly successful “Put a tiger in your tank” slogan for gasoline company Esso/Exxon on the basis that people associate cars with power.
 The attractiveness to women of high heel shoes in spite of the shoes’ physical discomfort has been attributed to women’s subconscious drive to conquer penis envy.
 Hey, there are two of those phallic-shaped heels rather than the man’s one true phallus.
-Psychoanalysts would refer to this as women’s overcompensation.
+Psychoanalysts might refer to this as women’s overcompensation.

 Now add to those impacts a research study about constipation, of all things.
 Researchers at University of Salento and York University based their studies on Sigmund Freud’s conceptualization of young children’s toilet training.
 This founder of psychoanalytic thinking described harsh or especially early toilet training as resulting in what some call an anal-retentive personality